ScottDonor/socialConnect/README.md

 Done so far:

+Moved the Terms of Service to the /templates/ folder for easier editing.
 Edited signup_success message in signup.php.
 Edited tablecreator.php file to add a DEFAULT value in the status table, osid field.
 Status commenting should now work.
 Removed user level from user profile.